Blue Economy

 The Blue Economy Cooperative Research Centre is delivering a targeted research portfolio to understand challenges and opportunities for sustainable ocean economic development in Australia.

-As part of this, we are establishing, commissioning, operating, evaluating, and decommissioning a multi-species aquaculture research trial in the Commonwealth Waters of Bass Strait.
+As part of this, we are establishing, commissioning, operating, evaluating, and decommissioning a multi-species aquaculture research trial in the Commonwealth Waters of Bass Strait, known as the Blue Economy Zone.

 This research trial is the first in Australia and is fundamental to building awareness, confidence and readiness to support the governance reform required to introduce multi-species aquaculture into Commonwealth waters.